cpitman/cpitman.github.io/_posts/2017-01-03-monitoring-openshift-for-service-providers.md

   OpenShift builds images on request or when triggered by changes to application source code.
-The images are then stored inside OpenShift's internal registry, which uses persistent storage setup as part of the installation process.
+The images are then stored inside OpenShift's internal registry, which uses persistent storage that is setup as part of the installation process.
 Docker images are massive, and can quickly add up through repeated builds.
 Monitor the space available in the persistent volume and alert when it is low.